Fried Rice with Eggs and Peas

 - 1/8 – 1/4 cup Tamari (a fermented soy sauce) or try this soy-free alternative

-- 1 teaspoon garlic powder (or chop some fresh if you prefer)
+- 1 teaspoon or more garlic powder (or chop some fresh if you prefer)

 - Sea salt and pepper to taste

-Following the directions for the rice, cook it in your homemade broth, or part broth, part water.
+Following the directions for the rice you're using, cook it in your homemade broth, or part broth/part water.
 While it simmers, you can get all the other ingredients prepared.

-Once the rice has cooked and all the broth has been absorbed, get your wok or frying pan hot and add your sesame oil.
-Add rice and continue stirring until all the rice has some oil on it.
-Add in some sea salt and pepper, keeping in mind that the Tamari will also add some saltiness, and continue to stir.
-Add peas and stir again.
-Then add green onions, Tamari, and garlic (either powder or fresh) and continue turning the rice over to make sure all of it is getting blended well.
-If adding meat, this would be a great time to do so.
+Once the rice has cooked and all the broth has been absorbed, get your frying pan hot and add butter and sesame oil.
+Add optional carrots and cook until soft.
+Add green onions and peas (plus other optional veggies and/or meat) and cook 'til hot, just a few seconds or so.
+Add rice and garlic powder, then continue stirring to get the flavors all mixed together.
+Add in some sea salt and pepper, keeping in mind that the Tamari will also add some saltiness so not too much at first, and continue to stir.
+Add Tamari and continue turning the rice over to make sure all of it is getting blended well.
+Add meat and other veggies if desired.

 Now push all of your rice to the sides of the pan, creating a hole in the middle and crack your eggs into the hole you just made.
 Stir the eggs (only) at this point and allow them to cook through and then stir the eggs into the rice mixture blending it all well.
 Add more sea salt and pepper if needed.
 Enjoy!